EliseTomlin/viva-salon/README.txt

 ## Lessons Learned:

-Test code more often before pushing to my GitHub account to save time from debugging.
+Test code more often before pushing it to my GitHub account to save time from debugging.